JacobMannix/kubernetes-stafford/README.md

 The docker image can be found at [dockerhub/stafford-app](https://hub.docker.com/repository/docker/jmannix3/stafford-app).
 All the specifics of the contents of the image and python app can be found at the [stafford-racing-twitter-bot](https://github.com/JacobMannix/stafford-racing-twitter-bot) repo.

 #
+### Kubernetes
+The necessary files to run this project with kubernetes are contained within the [kubernetes](/kubernetes) folder.
+- stafford-secrets-example.yaml - used to mount a volume with the necessary secrets accessable to the pod containing the docker container for the app
+- stafford-pv.yaml - create a necessary persistent volume
+- stafford-pvc.yaml - create the necessary persistent volume claim needed to store the file in the [data](/src/data) folder.
+- stafford-cj.yaml - contains the necessary information to access the secrets volume and persistant volume needed by the app

+#
 Licensed under the [MIT License](LICENSE).